- 11 Dec 2006

 Three Perspectives on Team Learning: Outcome Improvement, Task Mastery, and Group Process

-Executive Summary — Organizations increasingly rely on teams to carry out critical strategies and operational tasks.
+Overview — Organizations increasingly rely on teams to carry out critical strategies and operational tasks.
 How do teams learn, and what factors are most important to team learning?
 This paper reports on current perspectives and findings that address these questions, looking at empirical studies on team learning from three areas of research: outcome improvement, task mastery, and group process.
 Overall, Edmondson and coauthors characterize the nature of research to date and assemble what is known and unknown about the theoretically and practically important topic of team learning.
 Key concepts include:

 - Team learning has value for organizations; learning in teams is seen as a key mechanism through which learning organizations become strategically and operationally adaptive and responsive.